‘General Hospital’ Spoilers: ‘GH’ Drops Hint Of Rebecca Budig’s Return As Hayden — Baby Drama Ahead For Finn?

 — Soaps In Depth ABC (@soapsindepthabc) November 2, 2017

 Finn was heartbroken when Hayden left unannounced.
 They had planned to buy a house and settle down.
-Hayden was pregnant at the time and the two appeared set for a happy life together.
+Hayden was pregnant at the time, and the two appeared set for a happy life together.

-For some time Finn refused to come to terms with the reality of his loss and instead indulged in the fantasy that Curtis (Donnell Turner) would find Hayden and bring her back to Port Charles.
+For some time, Finn refused to come to terms with the reality of his loss and instead indulged in the fantasy that Curtis (Donnell Turner) would find Hayden and bring her back to Port Charles.

 However, Finn finally adjusted to the reality of his loss and started rebuilding his life.
 Many fans suspect that Finn and Anna’s (Finola Hughes) relationship ruse could end up a real relationship.
-Hayden could therefore return with her baby to find Anna and Finn in a committed relationship.
+Hayden could, therefore, return with her baby to find Anna and Finn in a committed relationship.

 How would Hayden’s return with their baby impact Finn’s new life?